timescale/docs.timescale.com-content/installation-yum.md

 This will install both TimescaleDB *AND* PostgreSQL 9.6 via `yum` (or `dnf` on Fedora).

+**Note: PostgreSQL 9.6 is required for TimescaleDB.
+Compatibility with PostgreSQL 10 is coming soon**

 #### Prerequisites

 - Fedora 24 or later, or